-CAD Exchanger SDK uses a royalty-free licensing model and provides a very flexible pricing structure, per individual formats or through cost-effective bundles.
+CAD Exchanger SDK provides a very flexible pricing structure, per individual formats or through cost-effective bundles.

 We see a lot of interest and are in conversation with multiple software developers interested in this technology.
 In particular, eachTick company successfully based their Virtufy app for virtual presentations on CAD Exchanger SDK (read case study).